1,3-Bisphosphoglyceric acid: Biological structure and role

 1,3-Bisphosphoglycerate is the conjugate base of 1,3-bisphosphoglyceric acid.
 It is phosphorylated at the number 1 and 3 carbons.
-The result of this phosphorylation gives 1,3BPG important biological properties such as the ability to phosphorylate ADP to form the energy storage molecule ATP.
+The result of this phosphorylation gives 1,3BPG important biological properties such as the ability to donate a phosphate group to adenosine diphosphate (ADP) in order to form the energy storage molecule adenosine triphosphate (ATP).

 In glycolysis

-As previously mentioned 1,3BPG is a metabolic intermediate in the glycolytic pathway.
-It is created by the exergonic oxidation of the aldehyde in G3P.
+1,3BPG is a macroergic metabolic intermediate in the glycolytic pathway.
+It is created by the exergonic oxidation of the aldehyde in glyceraldehyde 3-phosphate.
 The result of this oxidation is the conversion of the aldehyde group into a carboxylic acid group which drives the formation of an acyl phosphate bond.
-This is incidentally the only step in the glycolytic pathway in which NAD+ is converted into NADH.
+The latter reaction is the only step in the glycolytic pathway in which NAD+ is converted into NADH.
 The formation reaction of 1,3BPG requires the presence of an enzyme called glyceraldehyde-3-phosphate dehydrogenase.

 The high-energy acyl phosphate bond of 1,3BPG is important in respiration as it assists in the formation of ATP.
 The molecule of ATP created during the following reaction is the first molecule produced during respiration.
 The reaction occurs as follows;